johnko/gtfc/README.md

 # gtfc
-git for cluster sync, naive synchronization over ssh.
+git for cluster sync over ssh: on kqueue, add, commit, push, merge.

 ## How it works